Article April 2, 2026

 End Multi (OH-WING)

-RhymeFlux highlights these internal patterns as you type.
-You can tell at a glance if your in-betweens line up with the bar or fall into dead space.
+The example above shows it: an internal pair (“bars” / “scars”) tucked inside a multisyllabic end-rhyme (“flowing” / “glowing”).
+RhymeFlux highlights these patterns as you type, so you can see at a glance whether your in-between words line up or fall into dead space.

 What is a Multisyllabic Rhyme Scheme (The “Multi”)?